Afghanistan says issues unresolved on U.S. security pact

 The "drop-dead date" for signing the deal was February, he estimated, adding that this could be why the Afghan government was resisting pressure.

 "The president has said this previously.
 We are not in a hurry to sign this document.
-If not finalized, this could continue with the next government," Faizi said.
+If not finalised, this could continue with the next government," Faizi said.

 "There are some key issues still remaining but it is not really a lot of work," he added, indicating a deal could be reached before the presidential elections in April.
 Karzai cannot run because he has already served the maximum two terms.